brendanmillerj/ShortStop/README.md

 ## 2. What can users do with Shortstop?
 - **Random/Decoy Generation**: Creates decoy microproteins from user-inputted putative sequences (e.g., smORFs identified via Ribo-Seq).
 The user can then use this list outside the ShortStop predictive scaffold (e.g., generate custom features for custom training)
 - **Feature Extraction**: Automatically extracts default gene features from random/decoy, putative, and experimentally validated microproteins for training.
-These features include 4-mer composition of upstream, CDS, and downstream nucleotides, as well as the protein features CTD, CKSAAP, APAAC, and QSO.
+These features include 4-mer composition of upstream, CDS, and downstream nucleotides, as well as the protein features CTDD, CKSAAP, APAAC, and QSO.
 - - **Offers the `**Standard ShortStop Predictive Model**`**:  for assigning class probabilities to putative microproteins.
 This model is based on deciphering putative microproteins from random ones generated from the GENCODE smORF Phase 1 catalog.
 - **Neural Network Training**: Uses extracted features to train a neural network for default class prediction (i.e., Intracellular, Secreted, Random/Decoy).
 - **User Customization**: Allows for the input of custom features and classes beyond the default options for tailored model creation.
 ## 3. Installation
 Typical installation time will vary depending on how many dependencies requirements are already met.
 Installation of all dependencies should take no more than 15 minutes.

+1. Download the latest version of the pipeline from [GitHub](https://github.com/brendanmillerj/ShortStop).
+Please note this is considered confidential for peer-review only.
-1. ``cd`` to the directory containing the ShortStop.tar.gz file and run ``tar -xzvf ShortStop.tar.gz`` in your terminal terminal.
+2. ``cd`` to the directory containing the ShortStop.tar.gz file and run ``tar -xzvf ShortStop.tar.gz`` in your terminal terminal.
+3. We highly recommend you create a Python to run the pipeline.
+We used Python 3.9 to generate our pipeline.
+An example of generating your own environment is as followed:
+	1. ``conda create --name shortstop python=3.9``
+	2. ``conda activate shortstop``
+		**Note:** TensorFlow and TensorFlow Probability support Python 3.6 to 3.9.
+If problems arise, check Python version.
-2. Install required Python packages
+1. Install required Python packages
 	1. ``$ cd`` into the ``ShortStop`` directory
 	2. Run ``$ pip install -r requirements.txt
 #### Testing the installation through demo mode